MA, BM. BCh, DM (Oxon), FRCPsych

 Translational neurobiology of psychiatric disorders

 My research addresses several aspects of translational psychiatric neuroscience.
 It has been funded mainly by grants from the Medical Research Council, Wellcome Trust, and NIHR.
 The research is a team effort, relying on the expertise and commitment of many exceptional colleagues and collaborators in the Department, elsewhere in the Medical Sciences Division, and beyond Oxford.

 An important starting point for the work is that many genes which affect risk of developing psychiatric disorders have been identified, but much less is known about how, why, and when, these factors increase risk.
-Underlying my research is the assumption that they operate to affect brain development, plasticity, and function, and our work is designed to investigate and clarify this.
-I have a particular interest in the risk genes which represent potential treatment targets.
-Genes of interest at present include voltage gated calcium channels such as CACNA1C.
+Underlying my research is the assumption that they operate to affect brain development, plasticity, and function, and our work is designed to investigate this.
+I have a particular interest in the risk genes which represent potential treatment targets, such as voltage-gated calcium channels.

-As well as neurobiological research into genetic mechanisms, I am involved in several more clinically focused projects, including functional neuroimaging (using fMRI and MEG), experimental medicine, and randomised clinical trials.
+As well as neurobiological research into genetic mechanisms, I am involved in several clinically focused projects, including functional neuroimaging (using fMRI and MEG), experimental medicine, and randomised clinical trials.
 For example, we are studying the effects of a calcium channel antagonist on cognition, sleep, and brain activity in people with mood instability.
 I am also involved in systematic reviews and meta-analyses, and conduct large-scale pharmacoepidemiological studies.
 Reflecting recent events, we are now also actively involved in research into the psychiatric and neuropsychiatric sequelae of Covid-19.

 I am Theme Leader for Adult Mental Health in the NIHR Oxford Health Biomedical Research Centre, and a Group Leader in the Oxford Wellcome Centre for Integrative Neuroimaging.
 I hold an Adjunct Faculty position at the Lieber Institute of Brain Development in Baltimore.